 1. It’s easier to reach than you’d think…

 There’s a weekly nonstop flight direct from Los Angeles (LAX) to Rarotonga (RAR) on Air New Zealand.
-It’s a red-eye flight, which means you’ll fall asleep in the air and wake up, bright and early, in undeniable paradise.
+Once it’s safe to travel again, set that price alert and start daydreaming about how you’ll fall asleep in the air and wake up, bright and early, in undeniable paradise.
 Tip: Ask about upgrading your seat to a lie-flat bed to get a really good rest before landing.

 2. …and with one road, navigation is a breeze.